sampsyo/cs6120/content/blog/2019-10-23-profile-guided-code-layout/index.md

 we should stick to that assumption.

 Below is a graph showing the results of function and block reordering for 6 representative programs on three different workloads.
+Due to the lack of existing Bril programs to benchmark, I wrote the programs and their workloads.
 Each bar represents the corresponding program's average *normalized* number of instruction pointer jumps for the workloads, and the error bars represent the standard error.
 To normalize the instruction pointer jumps, I divided by the unoptimized program's number of instruction pointer jumps.
 This makes it easier to compare results for different workloads, as larger workloads will naturally have more total instruction pointer jumps.
 The last two programs do not contain any functions.
 Programs and workloads can be found [here](https://github.com/Blue9/bril/tree/project-2/workload).

 <p align="center">